alsyundawy/Spotify-Ad-free/README.md

 This filter list was created 2015 and is under MIT license by CHEF-KOCH and contains all the advertising domains which are hard-coded within Spotify (free account). <br/>

 The project is unofficial and not in any relationship with [Spotify AB](https://en.wikipedia.org/wiki/Spotify).
+Spotify (C) is a trademark of Spotify AB.
 An unofficial [FAQ can be found here](https://github.com/CHEF-KOCH/Spotify-Ad-free/blob/master/Spotify%20FAQ.md), read it - it's worth it!. <br/>

 ~~# Project is closed and merged within [CK's-FilterList](https://github.com/CHEF-KOCH/CKs-FilterList) ([mirror](https://gitlab.com/CHEF-KOCH/cks-filterlist))!~~